Lord Arthur Hervey: Family

+He died in Hackwood House, near Basingstoke, the house of his son-in-law, Charles Hoare, on 9 June 1894, in his eighty-sixth year, and was buried in Wells.

 In the 1870s, one of Hervey's daughters trained the mute swans in the five sided moat at the Bishops Palace to ring bells, by pulling strings, to beg for food.